Barbie in the Nutcracker: Plot

 Clara and the Nutcracker, joined by Mint and Candy, set off on a journey to reach the Sugarplum Princess.
 While Mint and Candy prepare a boat, Clara and Nutcracker manage to free a group of flower fairies who had been trapped in a well by the Mouse King.
 The group is suddenly attacked by a rock giant, sent by the Mouse King to stop them from reaching the Princess.
-The snow fairies arrive and freeze the sea, followed by Marzipan pulling a sled, allowing the group to cross.
+The snow fairies arrive and freeze the sea, followed by a horse pulling a sled, allowing the group to cross.
 The Nutcracker uses his sword to crack the ice, causing the rock giant to sink into the sea.

 The group reaches the Princess's island, but it is revealed to be a trap and the Nutcracker, Mint, and Candy are caged and carried off by the Mouse King's bat henchman Pimm, leaving Clara behind.
 The flower fairies help carry Clara off the island and to the Mouse King's castle where she frees her friends.
 The Nutcracker battles with the Mouse King who has his own spell reflected back at him, shrinking him to the size of a real mouse and causing him to flee.
 The Nutcracker is severely injured and Clara kisses him whereupon he is restored to his true form as Eric.
 Clara, because she was able to break the spell and save her friends, is revealed herself to be the Sugarplum Princess.
-Eric is crowned king and the couple, who have fallen in love, dance as the citizens celebrate.
-The shrunken Mouse King returns riding on Pimm's back, snatches Clara's locket and opens it, but is knocked out of the sky with a snowball.
-Clara disappears and is magically transported home.
+Eric is crowned king and the couple, who have fallen in love, dance as the citizens celebrate and the land is restored to its former natural beauty, ultimately sharing a kiss.
+The shrunken Mouse King returns riding on Pimm's back, and snatches Clara's locket, opening it before being knocked out of the sky with a snowball.
+At its open, the locket's magic activates, and Clara dematerializes before she can say goodbye, magically transported back home.

 Clara wakes up where she fell asleep.
 The Nutcracker is missing, and she runs to her grandfather, who dismisses the story as her imagination.
 Just then, Aunt Elizabeth returns with a young man who is revealed to be Eric, whom she introduces to Clara.
 Eric asks her to dance.
-A snow globe shows Prince Eric and the Sugarplum Princess dancing happily in the palace.
+A snow globe shows Prince Eric and the Sugarplum Princess dancing happily in the palace courtyard.

-As the story ends, Kelly realizes the importance of not giving up, and she and Barbie finally manage to dance the solo perfectly.
+As Barbie ends the story, Kelly realizes the importance of not giving up, and she and Barbie finally manage to dance the solo perfectly.